Time-Coder/PySimpleTest/README.md

 should_be_equal(eval("3 + 5*2"), 13)
 should_be_equal(eval("(6-2)*5"), 20)
 ```
-Below code will have following output:
+Above code will have following output:
 <div align="center">
 <img src="https://s1.ax1x.com/2020/08/15/dkoxwq.png" width="550">
 </div>